NERC-CEH/nerc-ceh.github.io/version_control/exercise2.md

 <img src="images/ex2_copied_files.png" width="75%">

-- Review your repository in source tree, you will see the new files in the Unstaged area - press **Stage all** to stage them:
+- Review your repository in SourceTree, you will see the new files in the Unstaged area - press **Stage all** to stage them:

 <img src="images/ex2_edits_unstaged.png" width="75%">